lauren-west/cs124/docs/design.md

 We are happy that we already had implemented many of the needed new features, so in a sense we are proud of our forethought!
 Additionally, we are proud of making our app fully accessible, allowing all users to experience it the same.
 #### LAB 5
 We are very proud of completing our app!
 Through our iterative journey we have gotten a lot better at both front-end design programming and general design topics.
 We both feel like we approach our code from a more design oriented perspective now, as compared to teh start where we rushed into our code prior to fully laying out how we wanted the app to be interacted with.
+### LAB 6
+We are proud of finding an alternative way to create an iOS app outside of rewriting the code.
+Given the time constraints of finals week, we are happy and proud to have a functioning iOS mobile app that we have used personally and can show out friends.

+Acknowledgement:
+Thank you Prof. Rhodes for teaching this class.
+We are excited to use these skills on personal projects and in our nacent software engineering careers.